leaktk/docs/ARCHITECTURE.md

 ### Forwarders

-Forwarders take the alerts, formats them, optionally groups them, and sends them to an external source like a SIEM, sends an email, etc. These aren't expected to have any stdout.
+Forwarders take the alerts, formats them, optionally group them, and sends them to an external source like a SIEM, sends an email, etc. These aren't expected to have any stdout.